 The hippie approach: Patchouli oil

-This aromatic oil is a hippie hallmark and doubles as a great way to mask weed smell.
+This aromatic oil is a hippie hallmark and doubles as a great way to hide weed smell.
 Made from the small pink and white flowers of the patchouli plant, this oil is known for its pleasant, lasting scent and supposed antidepressant and aphrodisiac qualities.
-Certainly makes sense to me: enjoy a doobie, dab some patchouli behind the ears, smell nice, and make love, not war.
+Certainly makes sense: enjoy a doobie, dab some patchouli behind the ears, smell nice, and make love, not war.

 The homemaker approach: Febreeze

 A household staple for many Americans living with gassy pets and gassier spouses or roommates, Febreeze is a trigger-action odor eliminator.
-This is not the end-all, be-all of cannabis smell reduction, but for a fresh scent in a pinch, it’s a solid option.
+This is not the end-all, be-all of cannabis smell reduction or weed neutralizers, but for a fresh scent in a pinch, it’s a solid option.

-The toilet bowl approach: Matches with the bathroom fan on
+The bathroom approach: Matches with the bathroom fan on

-One of the sneakier moves to avoid weed smell on the list, the toilet bowl is an act of desperation at its core.
-You can’t go outside but you can’t consume inside; it’s a risky move no matter how you slice it.
-But if you must, bring along stick matches (preferably) and flip the switch on the fan.
+One of the sneakier moves to avoid weed smell on this list, smoke in the bathroom and bring along stick matches (preferably) and flip the switch on the fan.
 The combusting sulfur and wood smoke of the stick matches should cover a hit or two and the fan should take care of the rest.

 The air freshener approach: Black Ice Little Trees Car Freshener